Problem 6 - XOR Linked List

 The code uses one utility constant and one utility function to make coding easier.

-The first is a constant called EMPTY
+The first is a constant called EMPTY which represents the so-called empty

-address, i.e. 0x0
+address, i.e. 0x0.

 The second is a function that returns the address of an object.